-Single-tenant vs multi-tenant CRM: Which is best for you?
+Single-tenant vs multi-tenant CRM: Which is best for you?by

 It’s a question many project leaders will ask in the early stages of implementation – how do you choose between single- and multi-tenant CRM?

 To do this, some definitions are necessary.
 Gartner’s classification of multi-tenancy is a good place to start:

 “Multi-tenancy is a reference to the mode of operation of software where multiple independent instances of one or multiple applications operate in a shared environment.
 The instances (tenants) are logically isolated, but physically integrated.”

 In layman’s terms, this means your customers’ data will reside in a database alongside the data of any other company using the same CRM provider, but each dataset remains separate.

 By contrast, single-tenant CRM offers you your own autonomous database, and with it the protection of your own physical server for your data to reside.